- It’s All in Your Head

 - Wants to be pro-active in her health care

-While you’re walking a tightrope between pushing for the care you need and antagonizing a doctor – you have to advocate for yourself.
-To learn more about why, check out my article How Being a Good Girl Can Be Hazardous to Your Health.
+Bottom line: While I know you’ll be walking a tightrope between pushing for the care you need and trying no to antagonize your medical provider – you have to advocate for yourself.
+Again check out my article/podcast Being a Good Girl Can Be Hazardous to Your Health.

-Medical Myth #5 Medical Solutions are the Safest, Most Reliable Health Care Options
+Medical Myth #5 Medical Solutions are the Only Safe and Reliable Options

-Estrogen, in the form of hormone replacement, was promoted by a bestselling book to keep women Forever Young.
-By the 1970s it was being taken by over 30% of women in the US, yet the first full studies of its safety and effectiveness weren’t conducted until 1991.
+Hormone therapy is another area that has shown us just how uncertain medical knowledge can be.
+By the 1970s, estrogen was being taken by over 30% of women in the US, , in the form of hormone replacement, thanks in part of to a bestselling called Forever Young. – which promoted just that.
+Yet the first full studies of its safety and effectiveness weren’t conducted until 1991.
 A major study conducted in 2001 found that risks of hormone therapy in women, particularly estrogen alone and estrogen and progesterone in combination, were far greater than anticipated – causing the study to be halted prematurely.

-These examples aren’t all relics of the past, either.
-Women’s health is big business.
+These examples aren't just relics of the past.
+Women’s health remains big business as our expense.
 Two of the top income producing surgeries done in the US are hysterectomies and cesareans.
-One in three women will have a hysterectomy in her lifetime.
-Yet at least 20% of these are considered medically unnecessary and increase a woman’s risk of complications, infections, hemorrhage, and even death.
-When done before natural menopause occurs, a hysterectomy also increases a woman’s risks of bone loss, heart disease, and possibly dementia.
+One in three women will undergo one or the other – or both – in her lifetime.
+Yet at least 20% of both are are considered medically unnecessary and increase a woman’s risk of complications, infections, hemorrhage, and even death.
+And hysterectomy, when done before natural menopause occurs, increases a woman’s risks of bone loss, heart disease, and possibly dementia.
 In a study of the medical records of several thousand women, over a third were never informed about reasonable medical alternatives to hysterectomy, including women in their 30s, though it’s in recommended medical guidelines to do so.